-Remote Control Welding Technologies Offer Innovative Ways to Improve Job Site Safety
+Remote Control Welding Technologies Offer Innovative Ways to Improve Pipe Welding Safety

 The information communicated from the wire feeder to the power source may include welding power source output command information (amperage/voltage), welding circuit on/off information (power source output contactor control) and/or power source state control (constant voltage/constant current).
 Welding operators can, in addition to the safety benefits, gain quality control by being able to adjust the actual voltage levels on the feeder’s digital meter.